SoftSheen Carson Optimum Hair Relaxer Lawsuits

 October 22, 2024 – MDL Growth Phase Likely Over

-At this point, it’s likely safe to say that the major growth phase of the hair relaxer class action MDL has largely passed, and the litigation is unlikely to expand much further.
+At this point, it’s likely safe to say that the major growth phase of the hair relaxer class action MDL has largely passed, and the litigation is unlikely to expand further.
 After thousands of new cases were added to the MDL within a few months last year, the rate of new filings has slowed to fewer than 20 per month on average.
 Currently, there are 8,200 pending cases in the MDL, which is roughly the same number as at the beginning of the year.

 August 3, 2024 – Plaintiffs Submitting Blank Fact Sheets